Two-sided expansions of monoids: Preliminaries

-Let $S$ be a restriction monoid.
+Let $S$ be a restriction semigroup.
 It follows from \eqref{eq:axioms:common} that

-This set, denoted by $P(S)$, is closed with respect to the multiplication, is a semilattice with top element $1$ and $x^*=x^+=x$ holds for all $x\in P(S)$.
-Therefore, $P(S)$ is a $(2,1,1,0)$-subalgebra of $S$.
-It is called the {\em semilattice of projections} of $S$.
-A projection is necessarily an idempotent, but a restriction monoid may contain idempotents which are not projections.
+This set, denoted by $P(S)$, is closed with respect to the multiplication and is a semilattice with $e\leq f$ if and only if $e=ef=fe$ and $e\wedge f=ef$.
+The top element of $P(S)$ is $1$ and $e^*=e^+=e$ holds for all $e\in P(S)$.
+It is called the {\em semilattice of projections} of $S$ and its elements are called {\em projections}.
+A projection is necessarily an idempotent, but a restriction semigroup may contain idempotents that are not projections.

-We will often use the following identities which say that a projection can be `moved' to another side of an element which follow from the axioms:
+It follows that a restriction semigroup $S$ satisfying $P(S)=S$ is necessarily a semilattice.
+Since any semilattice $S$ is a restriction semigroup with $e^*=e^+=e$ for all $e\in S$, restriction semigroups $S$ satisfying $S=P(S)$ are precisely semilattices.
+The opposite extreme are restriction semigroups $S$ satisfying $|P(S)|=1$.
+Then, necessarily, $S$ is a monoid and $P(S)=\{1\}$ so that $s^*=s^+=1$ holds for all $s\in S$.
+Since any monoid $S$ is a restriction semigroup with $s^*= s^+= 1$ for all $s\in S$, restriction semigroups $S$ satisfying $|P(S)|=1$ are precisely monoids.
+A monoid $S$, looked at as a restriction semigroup with $|P(S)|=1$, is called a {\em reduced restriction semigroup}.

-The following identities also follow from the axioms and will be frequently used in the sequel:
+The following equalities follow from the axioms and will be frequently used in the sequel: